norbinsh/norbinsh.github.io/about.md

 * This site is statically deployed on [GitHub Pages](https://pages.github.com/), and is running using [Jekyll](https://jekyllrb.com/).

-* You can contact me using the links showing at the footer of this page.
+* You can contact me using one of the links at the footer of this page.